 When I conduct phone consultations, I always like to ask callers why they are seeking Italian citizenship by descent and one of the most common answers is, “I would love to retire there some day.”
 With 20 regions (states), Italy offers an array of differing climate patterns from cool in the Alpine to hot and sunny along the southern coasts.
 Each region is unique, with its own activities, regional customs, food, wine, and even ancient dialects that are still spoken by the natives of the area.
+Italy’s rich history, reflected in its cultural landmarks and historic regions like Sicily and Tuscany, is a major attraction for retirees.
+For food and wine lovers, Italy’s renowned wine regions and viniculture offer endless opportunities to explore local vineyards and enjoy high-quality wines alongside the country’s diverse cuisine.

 Best Locations for Retirement in Italy

 When looking for a place to enjoy your retirement years, a little research on regions beyond the well-known Tuscany or Sicily will go a long way in helping you choose the right place to call home.
 Below are some regions worth exploring.
 Many of the Italian ancestors emigrated from these regions so it might be worth checking out your ancestral town or city as a place to return to!
+Retirees living in these regions often enjoy a relaxed lifestyle, lower cost of living, and access to amenities such as healthcare, transportation, and local markets.
+Obtaining a retirement visa is an important step for non-citizens planning to retire in Italy.
+Compared to other European countries, Italy offers regional differences in cost of living, with the south and smaller towns generally being more affordable.

 Puglia.
 Located in southeastern Italy, Puglia is one of Italy’s largest regions at 7,469 square miles.
 Roughly 50 miles from Greece, it offers seaside towns, mild winters, and a low cost of living as is common in the south.
 It’s ideal for those who enjoy summers that are long and hot which are ideal for trips to the nearby seashore.
 The large province city of Bari is well known to most Italian Americans as many of the Italian ancestors who came to the U.S. were born within this province.
+The region’s small towns are also popular among retirees for their strong sense of tradition and close-knit community.

 If you are looking to buy, simple modern one-bedroom homes start at $80,000 and two-bedroom homes start around $130,000.
 The “Trulli” cottages – buildings with a conical roof found only in Puglia – range from $80,000 and up.

-Visa Requirements in Italy
+Visa Requirements and the Italian Elective Residence Visa in Italy

 In order to qualify for this visa, you must show that the annual income of every adult member of the family is approximately 7,740 euros (around $9,670).
 You will need to verify the exact amount with the Italian embassy or consulate that has jurisdiction over your place of legal residence in the U.S. before you plan your move.
 The income can be shown as pension, retirement funds or other means of income in a bank account.

 When you have your “Permesso di Soggiorno” and have been living in Italy for five years, you are eligible for the EC Resident Permit for Long-Term Residents.
 This type of residency permit does not need to be renewed.
+Individuals who spend more than 183 days in Italy may become tax residents, which means they could be subject to Italian taxation on their worldwide income.

-Italian Healthcare System
+Italian Healthcare System and Private Health Insurance

 Italy has a national health plan that all Italian citizens are entitled to use.
 U.S. and Canadian citizens can apply to join the plan if they are legal residents.
 The World Health Organization (WHO) ranks Italy as number three for healthcare systems.